 The best place to start learning about the Web Animations API is the documentation I wrote for MDN on a Mozilla Foundation grant.
-But it’s a big spec, and sometimes it helps to get a fast overview with some talks and slides:
+Specifically check out the getting started with the Web Animations API guide and familiarize yourself with the core WAAPI concepts.

 - State of the Animation (recording and slides) is all about where the Web Animations API came from and what it means for the Web.

 - The Web in Motion (recording and slides) gets into how animation specifically is a big deal for building the Web forward.

 - The Alice in Web Animations API Land demo collection on CodePen

 - Some more official Web Animations API demos

 - On the Web Animation API’s github repository (preferred by the W3C community)